 - Albacore tuna

 You should bake or grill the fish to avoid adding unhealthy fats.
-If you don't like fish, you can also get small amounts of omega-3 fatty acids from foods like ground flaxseed or canola oil.
+If you don't like fish, you can also get small amounts of omega-3 fatty acids from foods such as ground flaxseed or canola oil.

 You can take an omega-3 or fish oil supplement to get some of the benefits, but you won't get other nutrients in fish, such as selenium.
-If you decide to take a supplement, just remember to watch your diet and eat lean meat or vegetables in place of fish.
+If you decide to take a supplement, talk to your doctor about how much you should take.

-Walnuts, almonds and other nuts can reduce blood cholesterol.
-Rich in polyunsaturated fatty acids, walnuts also help keep blood vessels healthy.
+Walnuts, almonds and other tree nuts can improve blood cholesterol.
+Rich in mono- and polyunsaturated fatty acids, walnuts also help keep blood vessels healthy.

 Eating about a handful (1.5 ounces, or 42.5 grams) a day of most nuts, such as almonds, hazelnuts, peanuts, pecans, some pine nuts, pistachio nuts and walnuts, may reduce your risk of heart disease.
-Just make sure the nuts you eat aren't salted or coated with sugar.
+Make sure the nuts you eat aren't salted or coated with sugar.

 All nuts are high in calories, so a handful will do.
 To avoid eating too many nuts and gaining weight, replace foods high in saturated fat with nuts.
 For example, instead of using cheese, meat or croutons in your salad, add a handful of walnuts or almonds.